sjelms/EPUB-to-Markdown-Converter/README.md

 - The `<title>` tag is assumed to contain the correct chapter name
 - Titles will be slugified for use in internal link resolution
 - Chapters may span multiple .xhtml files (e.g., chapter7, chapter7a, chapter7b) — these will be grouped based on TOC structure
-- The cleanup stage uses a dedicated Python function that can be adjusted as needed for formatting edge cases.
 - The script uses the full path to Pandoc (`/opt/homebrew/bin/pandoc`) to ensure compatibility with Automator workflows.
 - Decimal-style filenames ensure correct Obsidian navigation and file sorting (e.g., `06.0`, `06.1`, `06.2`).
 Front matter uses alphabetic suffixes (e.g., `00a`) and back matter uses numeric IDs (`90`, `91`, ...).
 - **Enhanced**: Comprehensive JSON logging provides detailed troubleshooting information